by Frederike Berg

 The days are getting shorter again, the trees are saying goodbye to their leaves and slowly but surely it is getting uncomfortable outside - you have inevitably already noticed: autumn’s here.
 And for you in scaffolding, this means not only that you say goodbye to the warm and sunny days of summer, but also that you have to deal with different risk factors on the scaffold.
 Because like every other season, autumn also holds its own challenges for you.
 But, as is often the case, preparation is everything.
 We take this as an opportunity to provide you with an overview of what you should definitely bear in mind during the golden season.

-What challenges does autumn bring?
+What challenges does autumn bring for scaffolders?

 As beautiful as autumn can be with its colourful leaves and the last warm days of the year, storms and rain are in high season here.
 Strong winds and rain not only mean that surfaces become much more slippery due to wetness and fallen leaves and that your work has to be done with even more caution, but also that objects can fall off the scaffolding more quickly or scaffolding constructions can even become unstable.
 You cannot change the weather, but you can take some technical precautions to make your work safe.